 Business consulting came very naturally to Asif.
 Many of his first clients were former bosses.
 Asif has worked on several wildly successful projects, and some spectacularly failed ones.
 Most of Asif’s business experience is focused on new, small businesses in the startup stage.

-Sometimes Asif works with a company that he thinks is going to make it big, and he becomes an investor or consults for free.
-This has both blessed Asif’s life, and cursed it at times.
+Asif doesn’t charge a fee for his consulting anymore, instead he works for a percentage of equity in hopes of sharing in the profits if the project succeeds.
+If the project fails, he gets nothing.
 Asif Zamir has held stock and private equity in computer stores, camera stores, tech companies, software vendors and in several businesses that have gone public successfully, and several more that have gone out of business regrettably.

 The biggest part of Asif’s life is church ministry so every time a project is successful and he makes a profit, he goes on a spending spree, sponsoring mission trips overseas which involves sending people and supplies to help dig fresh water wells, build or run an orphanage and other related projects.
 One example of Asif’s more unusual mission projects; in the late 90’s he participated in a mission project in Africa, buying slaves for the purpose of setting them free.
 The project ultimately failed because once the money was exchanged and the missionaries left the region, the former slave masters would re-capture the same people and make them slaves all over again, frustrating Asif, frustrating the missions team, and frustrating the slaves who had their hopes up.
 Nevertheless, several hundred former slaves were permanently set free and are thriving today.
 Asif Zamir will invest in almost anything that will improve someone’s quality of life and connect them to Jesus.